200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-09-AllianceGenerator.md

 The Baron- 15
 Foreigners- 9

-Just based on this, one can easily see a conspiracy between the Thieves, the Mages, the Temple(!), and the Baron, as well as an ugly side to the Merchants’ guild and some corruption within the Paladin Order.
+Just based on this, one can easily see a conspiracy between the Thieves, the Mages, the Temple(!), and the Baron, as well as an ugly side to the Merchantsâ€™ guild and some corruption within the Paladin Order.
 Then, you have some some shocking passivity from the Royal Family, and an intriguing (but unsurprising) neutrality from the Foreigners.
 From there, the plot practically writes itself!
 ```
 ## Author Comments (if any)